KoljaB/AIVoiceChat/README.md

 # Project

 A seamless and real-time voice interaction with AI.
-Uses faster_whisper and elevenlabs input streaming.
-Offers low latency responses to spoken input.
+Uses faster_whisper and elevenlabs input streaming for low latency responses to spoken input.

 **[🎥 Watch a Demo Video](https://www.youtube.com/watch?v=lq_Q6y47iUU)**
 > **Note**: The demo is conducted on a 10Mbit/s connection, so actual performance might be more impressive on faster connections.